Changing energy supplier: The complete guide.

 Common concerns about changing energy suppliers.

-What consumer protections are in place when changing energy suppliers?
+So, what consumer protections are in place when changing energy suppliers?
+Let's take a look.

-• Energy Switch Guarantee: This guarantee ensures your switch is completed within 21 days, with no loss of energy supply.
+The Energy Switch Guarantee ensures your switch is completed within 21 days, with no loss of energy supply.
 If there are any issues, you might be entitled to compensation.

 If you encounter any problems during the switching process, such as delays, or you’ve been overcharged, you should contact your new supplier immediately.
 You usually have a 14-day cooling-off period to cancel the switch if you change your mind.
 If a dispute arises, you could escalate a complaint to the Energy Ombudsman.